-Before choosing your barn door, take into account where it is to be placed.
-Is it going to be used primarily for function or aesthetic?
+Before choosing your barn door, please take into account where it is to be placed.
+Is it going to be used primarily for function or aesthetics?
 A barn door is perfect for rooms or entry points that do not have enough space for a traditional opening door.
 If you want a barn door for aesthetic and style purposes, why not put it a study, closet or pantry?

 Do you want single or double barn doors?

 Most designers opt for single barn doors as they obviously require less wall space.
 However, if you are hoping to partition one larger room into two smaller ones, a double barn door might be the better option.
 You can also choose to have two single barn doors on a double track, if you would rather.
 Whichever option you go for, accurate measuring and purchase of the doors are essential.
 If you need more advice on measuring up for your barn door, give us a call.
 We are happy to provide support and advice.

 This is dependent on your own personal tastes and also where about in your development you are planning to have them.
 Depending on if you decide to go with wood or metal barn doors, your finish options will change.
 With wooden barn doors, you have options from painted to stained to natural finishes.
 For metal barn doors, you can choose from finishes such as flat black, brushed, and polished metal finishes.

 The great thing about barn doors is that there is a huge range of finishes available to suit every preference, budget and need.
 If you want to retain a traditional, rustic look, opt for an untreated barn door.
 If you want to enhance the natural deep color and beauty of the wood but keep it protected for years, go for a stained wood for your barn door.
 You can also choose primed ones, which allow you to paint it or finish it yourself without hassle , or for the easy option, go for one that has already been primed and painted for you.

 When it comes to design, there are three main types: paneled, flush and glass.